 Aircraft vary dramatically when it comes to interior space.
 Manufactures are increasingly using advanced composite materials to construct stronger and thinner fuselages, providing more interior space for the occupants.
 Here are some common aircraft with very different interior sizes to help paint the whole picture.

-The Cessna 414 is a common twin-engine piston aircraft that cruises at 250+ mph and has a pressurized cabin.
 The 414 can regularly cruise at altitudes above 20,000 feet.
 Does not have lavatory and headroom is very limited (you need to crouch to get into your seat).
 It's ideal for short trips when cost is of the utmost importance.

-A light jet that is capable of transporting 7-9 passengers at over 500 mph for over 1,800 miles.
 It's equipped with an enclosed lavatory as well.
 The 400 is relatively spacious and you'll find adequate headroom.
 It's one of the more popular light jets on SimpleCharters and it's used primarily for groups of 4-6.

 Cessna Citation X

 The Citation X (pronounced "ten") is a long range mid-sized jet first introduced in 1993.
 It's capable of cruising at speeds in excess of 600 mph and can travel over 3,700 miles.
 This is the first class of aircraft that will be capable of flying transcontinental.

-Get started and book your next flight at SimpleCharters today!
+Get started and book your next private flight at SimpleCharters today!